sid140/whatbot/README.md

-Whatbot is a simple tool to automate the sending of WhatsApp messages using Whatsapp Desktop application
+Whatbot is a simple tool for automating the sending of WhatsApp messages using the WhatsApp Desktop application.
+If you have any feedback, suggestions, or reports regarding the application, you can send a direct message (DM) to me on Discord: bonobo_sid.

-You can send feeback or suggestion or report if the application by sending a DM to the me on Discord :bonobo_sid